Broadcast Systems Technologist

 Knowledge Network is an equal opportunity employer committed to diversity in everything we do.
 This position provides the opportunity to further your career by joining a dedicated team of skilled professionals who believe in the value of public broadcasting.
-Please send a letter stating why you are the right person for us, along with your resume to firstname.lastname@example.org, by Oct 12th.
+Please send a letter stating why you are the right person for us, along with your resume to email@example.com, by March 22, 2019.

 Are you passionate about public television?
 Knowledge Network is passionate about helping to develop today’s students to launch their careers in web development/design, marketing/communications or public broadcasting.